 The grant date of each stock award is the date the final award is approved by the Compensation Committee and the number of equity awards to be granted is determined.
 We do not coordinate equity grants with the release of material information.
 Further, we do not accelerate or delay equity grants in response to material information, nor does the Company delay the release of material information for any reason related to the grant of equity awards.
-All incentive compensation awards granted prior to April 1, 2020 were made under the Primerica, Inc. Second Amended and Restated 2010 Omnibus Incentive Plan (the "2010 Plan"), which was approved by our stockholders on May 17, 2017.
-The 2020 Plan expired on April 1, 2020 in accordance with its terms, and all subsequent grants have been made under the Primerica, Inc. 2020 Omnibus Incentive Plan (the "2020 Plan" and, together with the 2010 Plan, the "Incentive Plans").
+All incentive compensation awards granted prior to April 1, 2020 were made under the Primerica.
+Inc. Second Amended and Restated 2010 Omnibus Incentive Plan or its predecessors (collectively, the "2010 Incentive Plan"), which was approved by our stockholders on May 17, 2017.
+The 2010 Incentive Plan expired on April 1, 2020 in accordance with its terms, and all subsequent grants have been made under the Primerica, Inc. 2020 Omnibus Incentive Plan (the "2020 Incentive Plan" and, together with the 2010 Incentive Plan, the "Incentive Plans").